Fact-checked

 • seaweed.

-The use of dairy products, nuts, oatmeal, buckwheat, and prunes is encouraged.
+The consumption of dairy products, nuts, oatmeal, buckwheat, and prunes is encouraged.

-If everything is done correctly, then the patient's body after the X-ray of the scapula is restored in 24 hours.
-During this period of time, radioactive substances are completely decayed and removed.
+If everything is done correctly, the patient's body recovers within 24 hours after a scapula X-ray.
+During this period of time, radioactive substances completely disintegrate and are eliminated.